EdwardW2/Projects/index.md

 ---
-layout: home
+layout: default
 ---

 # **Platform** **Documentation**

-Here you'll find handy documentation about our APIs and SDKs.
+Here you'll find handy documentation about our APIs and SDKs. <br/>
 Choose from the list below to find out more about each tool.